-What is the ‘relay’ car theft technique and how can you avoid it?
+What is the ‘relay’ car theft, how can you avoid it, and will your insurance cover it?

 Thieves are harnessing sophisticated technology to hack into your car’s computer, meaning they don’t even need a key-fob to start the vehicle and can drive it away in a matter of minutes.

 The most at-risk are cars that use keyless fobs, as well as ‘connected cars’.
 In other words those that use internet to access maps, travel info and music – basically anything with an internet-enabled infotainment system.